dstansby/alphafit/README.md

-This repository contains the code used to create the Helios 'corefit' dataset.
+This repository contains the code used to create the Helios 'alphafit' dataset.

 The code is split into three folders, each with it's own README file